twitter/ios-twitter-logging-service/README.md

 `TLSLog.h` is the principal header for using *TwitterLoggingService*.
 Just include `TLSLog.h` or `@import TwitterLoggingService`.

-The *TwitterLoggingService* library is composed of a primary header (this file) and numerous secondary headers.

 // The primary macros for *TwitterLoggingService*

 TLSLogError(channel, ...)          // Log at the TLSLogLevelError level